Callum McCowatt: Silkeborg

 After three seasons at Helsingør, Danish Superliga club Silkeborg confirmed on 4 July 2023, that McCowatt had joined the club on a deal until the end of 2027.
 McCowatt made his Silkeborg debut on 23 July 2023 in the season opener against Brøndby, being substituted on in the 82nd minute.
 On 4 August 2023, McCowatt scored his first goal for Silkeborg in a 2–1 league win over Vejle.

 On 21 September 2025, McCowatt scored his first hat-trick for Silkeborg in a 3–3 away draw against Copenhagen in the Superliga.
+On 9 December, he was named Silkeborg Player of the Year for 2025.

+AGF

+On 1 September 2026, McCowatt signed for fellow Danish Superliga club AGF on a contract until the summer of 2030.

 International career

 McCowatt got his first international call-up for the New Zealand U17 team for the 2015 FIFA U-17 World Cup.
 He played four matches, starting in one.

 McCowatt was named in the New Zealand U20 squad for the 2019 FIFA U-20 World Cup.
 He was named in the starting lineup in 3 matches but failed to score.

 McCowatt made his senior international debut on 15 November 2019, starting for New Zealand in a friendly against Ireland.
 McCowatt opened the scoring, marking his first ever goal for the national team, before New Zealand went on to lose 1–3.

 On 25 June 2021, McCowatt was called up to the Tokyo 2020 Olympics with the New Zealand U23s.

 He made his Olympics debut on 22 July 2021 in the OlyWhites' first ever Olympic win, a 1–0 victory against South Korea.

+On 14 May 2026, McCowatt was selected in the 26-man squad for the 2026 FIFA World Cup.